JellaFreitag/Scientific_Programming_MSB1015/README.md

 ## Repository Structure
 **main branch:** contains the finalized and merged script, along with the 'LICENSE' and '.gitignore' files.

+**Load_and_process_Script1:** one branch for only the first part of the project (Data loading, inspection etc.)

+**Data_Filter_Script2:** one branch for the second part of the project (Data filtering, probes, class imbalance, replicates)

+**Analysis_Script3:** one branch for only the analysis part

+**merged_script:** contains a single file that combines all three parts into one script, enabling a more streamlined execution of the entire analysis

-**script_crafting branch:** includes the most R and Quarto scripts, intermediate commits, and updates.
+**script_crafting branch:** includes most of the R and Quarto scripts, as well as the intermediate commits and updates that were accumulated over the course of the project

-+ more branches!!

 ## About the Data